 Reference is made to the Power Sale Agreement dated as of November 21, 2000 (as amended by those certain letter agreements dated December 22, 2000, January 29, 2001, and February 28, 2001, the "PSA"), entered into among Enron Power Marketing, Inc., as Seller, and DeAcero, S.A. de C.V., as Buyer, the defined terms of which are used herein unless otherwise defined herein.

-In connection with the foregoing, the Seller and Buyer agree that the definition of “Unacceptable Credit Rating” in Section 1.1 of the PSA shall be amended by deleting such definition in its entirety and replacing it with the following:
+In connection with the foregoing, the Seller and Buyer agree that the definition of “Commencement Date” in Section 1.1 of the PSA shall be amended by deleting such definition in its entirety and replacing it with the following:

+“"Commencement Date" means five hundred and two (502) days after the Conditions Precedent Date plus the number of days of delay in the construction of applicable transmission facilities as a result of Force Majeure.”

+The Seller and Buyer further agree that the definition of “Scheduled Conditions Precedent Date” in Section 1.1 of the PSA shall be amended by deleting such definition in its entirety and replacing it with the following:

+“"Scheduled Conditions Precedent Date" means April 6, 2001.”

+The Seller and Buyer further agree that the definition of “Unacceptable Credit Rating” in Section 1.1 of the PSA shall be amended by deleting such definition in its entirety and replacing it with the following:

 “"Unacceptable Credit Rating" means a Credit Rating of Ba3 or lower by Moody's Investors Service, Inc. or a rating of BB- or below by Standard & Poor's, Inc., or, with respect to any other rating service approved by Seller, a rating at or below an analogous rating level determined by Seller at the time of approval of such rating service; provided, however, that at any time that Buyer does not have a Credit Rating, Seller shall have the option to require Buyer to obtain, at Seller’s expense, a private corporate Credit Rating within the 90 days immediately following Seller’s request therefor, and in the event of any failure by Buyer to so obtain a private corporate Credit Rating within such 90-day period, Buyer shall be deemed to have an Unacceptable Credit Rating until such time as Buyer obtains a Credit Rating (private or otherwise) that is not an Unacceptable Credit Rating.”